Straight Stick Review – The Best New Golf Training Aid?

 Look closely and you can see the sliding metal piece detached from the anchor and moving down the shaft

 The anchor itself consists of a loosening and tightening piece that keeps the magnet in the proper place.
-Simply screw the anchor loose (counter clockwise) and slide the whole thing to your approximate 7 iron swing speed.
+Simply screw the anchor loose (counter clockwise) and slide the whole thing to your approximate 7 iron club speed.
 Re-tighten the anchor and you’re good to go!
 It’s super simple to learn, and should only take you about 30 seconds to set it up.

 RELATED: Lag Shot Review - Best Swing Trainer In Golf?